Bronx Child Custody Attorneys

 Joint child custody is granted to both parents.
 This gives each parent the legal right to make decisions about how their child is raised.

 A parent can have sole physical custody, but share legal custody with the other parent.
 A parent can have sole physical and legal custody.
 Each parent can have joint physical and legal custody.
-Each decision depends on the circumstances and what is in the child’s best interest at that time.
+Each decision depends on the circumstances and what is in the child’s interest at that time.

 Contact a Brooklyn Child Custody Attorney to Discuss Your Child Custody Case